 To find the full destination guide for Mexico City, head here.

 Chef Enrique Olvera is doing something special in this restaurant and has been for a long time.
-Pujol is not only an icon for Mexico City but frequently rated the best restaurant in all of Mexico.
-A journey through indigenous ingredients, an ode to corn, and one place you’ll want to reserve far in advance.
-The menu here is a multiple course tasting menu.
+Pujol is not only an icon for Mexico City but is frequently rated as the best restaurant in all of Mexico.

 4. Máximo Bistrot Local